 The IGF encourages good governance through its flagship mining policy framework (MPF).
-The MPF addresses six key areas of mining policy and law: the legal and policy environment, environmental management, socioeconomic benefit optimization, financial management, as well as mine closure and artisanal and small-scale mining.
+The MPF addresses six areas of mining policy and law: the legal and policy environment, environmental management, socioeconomic benefit optimization and financial management, as well as mine closure and artisanal and small-scale mining.

 IGF’s members work together to share best practices, Radford continued, before welcoming the government of Ecuador as IGF’s 57th member.

-Cordova, who a day earlier attended PDAC’s meeting of mining ministers, shares that all the countries have similar concerns related to mining.
+Cordova, who a day earlier attended PDAC’s meeting of mining ministers, says the countries have similar concerns related to mining.

-The underexplored country currently boasts several large projects, including Lundin Gold’s (TSX: LUG) Fruta del Norte gold deposit.
+The underexplored country boasts several large projects, including Lundin Gold’s (TSX: LUG) Fruta del Norte gold deposit.
 Last December, Lundin signed an investment protection agreement and an exploitation agreement for the project.
-Fruta del Norte should undergo construction this year, followed by initial production in 2020.
+Fruta del Norte should see mine construction begin this year, followed by initial production in 2020.

-Once Lundin starts building, Cordova believes the international mining community will see the benefits of investing in Ecuador, creating a “better sense of trust in the country.”
+Once Lundin starts building, Cordova says the international mining community will see the benefits of investing in Ecuador, creating a “better sense of trust in the country.”

-“Our job is to create the conditions that the industry needs.
-We don’t as a country and as Ecuadorians — we don’t win any thing if we don’t develop a project.
-I mean to have the resources buried in the land is no good for anybody.
-In order for those mineral resources to be converted into wealth not only for the companies but for our people, we need companies to invest.”
+He added that “our job is to create the conditions that the industry needs.
+As a country and as Ecuadorians — we don’t win anything if we don’t develop a project.
+To have the resources buried in the land is no good for anybody.
+For those mineral resources to be converted into wealth not only for the companies but for our people, we need companies to invest.”

-Other Canadian juniors with notable projects in Ecuador are INV Metals (TSX: INV) and Dynasty Metals & Mining (TSX: DMM).
+Other Canadian juniors with projects in Ecuador include INV Metals (TSX: INV) and Dynasty Metals & Mining (TSX: DMM).

-In 2016, Ecuador ranked 76th out of 104 jurisdictions surveyed on Fraser Institute’s Investment Attractiveness Index, up from 92nd in 2015.
-But based on policy alone, which excludes the country’s mineral potential, Ecuador is one of the two Latin American countries, along with Venezuela, to remain in the bottom 10 jurisdictions.
+In 2016, Ecuador ranked 76th out of 104 jurisdictions surveyed on the Fraser Institute’s Investment Attractiveness Index, up from 92nd in 2015.
+But based on policy alone, which excludes the country’s mineral potential, Ecuador is one of the two Latin American countries, along with Venezuela, to remain in the bottom-10 jurisdictions.

-Cordova acknowledges there is room to improve the country’s policies and intends to keep working with the industry and make use of IGF’s member services.
-Those services include in-country assessments, guidance documents, capacity building training on key mining and development issues, and technical assistance.
+Cordova acknowledges there is room to improve the country’s policies, and intends to keep working with the industry and make use of IGF’s member services.
+These services include in-country assessments, guidance documents, capacity building training on key mining and development issues, and technical assistance.

-IGF formed during the 2002 World Summit on Sustainable Development in Johannesburg, South Africa, where delegates outlined the difficulties and opportunities related to mining and sustainable development.
-It is a voluntary partnership that is open to any member of the United Nations.
+IGF was formed during the 2002 World Summit on Sustainable Development in Johannesburg, South Africa, where delegates outlined the difficulties and opportunities related to mining and sustainable development.
+It is a voluntary partnership that is open to any United Nations member.